digihunch/korthweb/manual/README.md

      --set postgresql.initdbScriptsCM=orthanc-dbinit \
      --set volumePermissions.enabled=true
 ```
+Note that we provide SQL script (stored in orthanc-dbinit entry) to postgresql.initdbScriptsCM instead of pgpool.initdbScriptsCM because the altter doesn't take files with SQL extention, according to the [documentation](https://artifacthub.io/packages/helm/bitnami/postgresql-ha) of PostgreSQL helm chart.
 Monitor the service and deploy status until all Pods are up.
 It usually takes a couple minutes.
 ```sh
 kubectl get all -n orthweb